 Step 2: Create Your CloudBerry account

-- Get started with CloudBerry by going to the CloudBerry, website, entering your email address, check the Captcha form and clicking on the green “Download” button.
+- If you don't already have an installer downloaded, you can get started with CloudBerry by going to the CloudBerry, website, entering your email address, check the Captcha form and clicking on the green “Download” button.

 - Once you have signed up successfully, the installer will automatically download to your computer.
 You can then click on the activation code to copy it.
 You can then double click on the Installer.